Old Fashioned Practices from Years Gone By

 Old-Fashioned Practices

-And, a recent study from the Cleveland Clinic suggests that some old-time remedies do help!
-Not all have scientific proof but some do!
+A recent study from the Cleveland Clinic found that some old remedies do work!
+While not all have scientific support, some do.

 Number #7 is my all-time favorite!